rkapsi/gibson/README.md

 ## Package + Name

 TBD - I'm using `org.ardverk.*` out of convenience and the I picked the name simply because I was watching [Hackers](http://en.wikipedia.org/wiki/Hackers_\(film\)) the other day and thought Gibson is a funny name.
-In particular in the context with `The Plaque` (I really dislike Splunk - It's the plaque).
+In particular in the context of `The Plaque` (I really dislike Splunk - it's the plaque).

 Should this project to be a success we'll most likely need a better name.